-The Rolex crown appears on a number of different places on a Rolex watch, both on the front and on the back.
+The Rolex crown appears in a number of different places on a Rolex watch, both on the front and on the back.
 Even on the side.

-To take it one step further, Rolex has also incorporated their logo into their slogan.
+To take it one step further, Rolex has also incorporated its logo into its slogan.
 That is ”A crown for every achievement”.
-People can relate to this as it is common that people buy Rolex watches, and luxury watches, in general, to commemorate and celebrate special achievements in life.
+People can relate to this as it is common for people to buy Rolex watches, and luxury watches, in general, to commemorate and celebrate special achievements in life.